chevere/parameter/README.md

 $float(4.5);
 ```

-Use `FloatAttr` attribute to define a float parameter.
+Use `FloatAttr` attribute to define a float parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\FloatAttr;